melvynator/ELK_twitter/README.md

 In addition, you also have to manually install the following plugins for Logstash:

+**If you don't have the need to make any API call you don't have to install the REST Plugin** **If you don't want to use mongoDB you don't have to install the MongoDB Plugin**

-1. MongoDB for Logstash
-`sudo /usr/share/logstash/bin/logstash-plugin install logstash-filter-rest`
+1. MongoDB for Logstash (Allow you to store your data into mongoDB) `sudo /usr/share/logstash/bin/logstash-plugin install logstash-filter-rest`
-2. REST for Logstash
-`sudo /usr/share/logstash/bin/logstash-plugin install logstash-output-mongodb`
+2. REST for Logstash (Allow you to make API call) `sudo /usr/share/logstash/bin/logstash-plugin install logstash-output-mongodb`

-As default, the pipeline is only configured to output to Elasticsearch, but if you have MongoDB installed, then you can uncomment the mongo output in the config file:
+**By default, the pipeline is only configured to output to Elasticsearch**, but if you have MongoDB installed, then you can uncomment the mongo output in the config file:
+`ELK_twitter/src/twitter-pipeline/config/twitter-pipeline.conf`

+**By default, the pipeline is configured to make API call**, but if you don't have any API you can remove the `rest` filter in the config file:
 `ELK_twitter/src/twitter-pipeline/config/twitter-pipeline.conf`

 Then, you can run the pipeline using: